sc0v0ne/LearnAI/ml/data_prep.md

 ### Handle Missing Values

+There are various ways of dealing with missing values and it is likely that we will need to determine which method is right for a task at hand on a case-by-case basis [10].

 The removal of samples or dropping of feature columns may not feasible because we might lose too much valuable data.

 We can use interpolation techniques to estimate the missing values from the other training samples in the dataset.

-One of the most common interpolation techniques is _mean imputation_ where we simply replace the missing value by the mean value of the entire feature column
+One of the most common interpolation techniques is _mean imputation_ where we simply replace the missing value by the mean value of the entire feature column.

 - Numerical Imputation
 - Categorical Imputation